ubirch/ubirch-client-go/README.md

 package which will be formatted and hashed (SHA256) by the client, or the binary representation of a SHA256 hash that is directly added as payload to the UPP.

+The UBIRCH client is able to handle multiple cryptographic identities (i.e. for multiple LAN based devices).
-The UBIRCH client stores its signing keys and the signature of the last UPP persistently to ensure an intact chain after a restart.
+For each identity, the signing key and the signature of the last UPP are stored persistently to ensure an intact chain after a restart.

 ![UBIRCH client](images/ubirch_client.png)

----
-**WARNING**

-By default, the client stores the encrypted signing keys in a local file `keys.json`, which will be created in the working directory upon start-up. **Do not delete this file**, as our backend will not accept new key registrations once a device already has a registered key.

-Further, the client creates a subdirectory `/signatures` with multiple binary files, which contain the previous UPP signatures for chaining.

----

 ## Dockerized UBIRCH client